lars-t-hansen/flatjs/SPEC.md

 expander.
 Occasionally this leads to problems.
 Some things to watch out for:

+* Treat all operation names (get, set, at, setAt, ref, add, etc, see below) as reserved words - do not name your fields with those identifiers.
-* Do not use expressions containing strings, comments, or regular expressions in the arguments to accessor macros (including array accessors).
+* Do not use expressions containing template strings or regular expressions in the arguments to accessor macros (including array accessors).
 * Do not split calls to accessors across multiple source lines, because frequently the translator must scan for the end of the call